ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - whether the tweet was flagged by Twitter as possibly sensitive
 - the language in which the tweet was posted

+## Limitations
+For several Twitter Users, the tweets extracted did not stretch until the beginning of the COVID-19 Pandemic as a result of the Twitter API's limits (~3200 tweets)[^3].

 ## Future use
 This tool was able to run in November 2022, but cannot be guaranteed to be compatible with Twitter systems in the future.
-However sor several Twitter Users, the tweets extracted did not stretch until the beginning of the COVID-19 Pandemic as a result of the Twitter API's limits (~3200 tweets)[^3].

 [^1]: Roesslein, J. (2020). *Tweepy: Twitter for Python!* available at: https://github.com/Tweepy/Tweepy
 [^2]: The COVID-19 Genomics UK (COG-UK) consortium.
 (2020). *An integrated national scale SARS-CoV-2 genomic surveillance network.* **The Lancet Microbe**, 1(03), e99–e100. available at: https://doi.org/10.1016/s2666-5247(20)30054-9